- About Us

 Children in Connecticut have to go to public school unless the parent can show the child is learning the same subjects in another way.
 Homeschooling is one option to public education.
-Note this is different than “distance learning” offered during the Covid-19 pandemic where the children are still educated by their public school district, just not in the physical classroom.
+Note this is different than “distance learning” that was offered during the Covid-19 pandemic where the children are still educated by their public school district, just not in the physical classroom.

 The Connecticut General Statutes Regarding School Attendance, state that children are required “to attend a public school regularly during the hours and terms the public school in the district in which such child resides is in session, unless … … the parent or person having control of such child is able to show that the child is elsewhere receiving equivalent instruction in the studies taught in the public schools.”
 This equivalent instruction could be via a private school or home instruction.